-Check the Action in the Bowl: If the action seems slow, add a little water to thin out the slurry and get the action back to normal.
-If the slurry is too thick and adding water does not get the action back you need to rinse the bowl and material.
+Check the Action in the Bowl: If the action seems slow, add a little water to thin the slurry and get the action back to normal.
+If the slurry is too thick, and adding water does not get the action back, you need to rinse the bowl and material.
 Then rerun the material in the same grit size.
-The more you check the tumbler the less chance you have of the slurry getting too thick.
+The more you check the tumbler, the less chance you have of the slurry getting too thick.

-Relieve Gas Pressure: Opening the bowl relieves any gas build up that may occur when tumbling.
-Most material will not produce any gas build up.
+Relieve Gas Pressure: Opening the bowl relieves any gas buildup that may occur when tumbling.
+Most materials will not produce any gas buildup.
 However, natural and man-made glass will often create gas in the barrel.
-Gas build up cause problems if the pressure is not released.
+Gas buildup can cause problems if the pressure is not released.

 Check the Progress of the Stones: Checking the material near the end of a step will save you from running the material too long or not long enough.
 Running too long will wear down the material more than necessary.
-It will also increase the chance of bruising on the stones.
-Not running long enough will result in a poor final product.
-Requiring the material to go through the tumbling process again.
+It will also increase the chance of bruising the stones.
+Not running long enough will result in a poor final product and require the material to go through the tumbling process again.

-Above is a rusty center rod with caked on grit slurry.
-It's likely moisture has gotten under the foam pad and started rusting the base plate.
+Above is a rusty center rod with caked-on grit slurry.
+It's likely that moisture has gotten under the foam pad and started to rust the base plate.

 Protect Your Center Post:

-After running our UV-10 for a few months we noticed dried up tumbling slurry and rust on the threaded center post.
-This rust and build up caused some issues getting the wing nuts down the threaded rod.
-Oiling the post will protect it from rusting and will make it easier to clean off the tumbling slurry off much easier.
+After running our UV-10 for a few months, we noticed dried-up tumbling slurry and rust on the threaded center post.
+This rust and buildup caused some issues getting the wing nuts down the threaded rod.
+Oiling the post will protect it from rusting and will make it easier to clean off the tumbling slurry.

 Start With a Clean Post: Before oiling the post, make sure it is clean.
 Not cleaning the rock mud off of the center post will damage the threads.
-If you have never oiled your post before this may take some effort.
-We used soap, a toothbrush, and rag the first time we cleaned our center post for oiling.
+If you have never oiled your post before, this may take some effort.
+We used soap, a toothbrush, and a rag the first time we cleaned our center post for oiling.
 If your center post has rusted badly, you might need to use a fine wire brush.

 Oil the Post: Place a drop of oil above where the lid wing nut and washer sit.
-Then use one of the wing nuts to work the oil down and around the post.
-You may need to add more oil part way down the post to cover the post all the way down to the base pad.
-We oil the center post every time we take the bowl off.
+Then screw on a wing nut and use it to distribute the oil down the post.
+You may need to add a second drop of oil part way down the post to make sure that the post is protected all the way down to the base pad.
+We oil the center post every time we place a bowl on our tumbler.

-If the bowl or lid start to depress or deform when tightening down the wing nut back it off some.
-The bowl can crack if you over tighten the wing nut and washer.
+If the bowl or lid start to depress or deform when tightening the wing nut, back it off a little.
+The bowl can crack if you over-tighten the wing nut and washer.
 You may also end up stripping the center threaded post by over-tightening.

 Debris on the base pad can wear a hole in the bowl or the pad if not removed.